About

 Recent Highlights

-• Hen Harrier - Across the reserve, seen over grazing marsh and singleton lagoon 23/01/2026 two different birds seen including a male.
+• Hen Harrier - Across the reserve, seen over grazing marsh and singleton lagoon.
+Latest sighting 03/03/26 but several sightings in the last few days.

 • Redshank - dropping in on grazing marsh and ousefleet lagoon